-We got our first look at watchOS 4 at WWDC 2017 on 5 June, and the third beta is available to download now.
-Read on to find out about its new features.
+We got our first look at watchOS 4 at WWDC 2017 on 5 June, and the sixth beta is available to download now.
+The final official version of watchOS 4.0 is expected to launch some time in the autumn.
+Read on to find out about watchOS 4's release schedule, the new features it will bring to your Apple Watch and the changes added in each new beta.

 We saw a preview of watchOS 4 on 5 June at WWDC 2017.
 After the announcement, watchOS 4 went into a beta testing phase which will last for several months before the finished software is launched to Apple Watch owners at large.